kaelzhang/node-fs-expand/README.md

 fs-expand is a standalone module to fetch all file or directory paths that match the given globbing pattern(s), which is much like [`grunt.file.expand`](http://gruntjs.com/api/grunt.file#grunt.file.expand)

+The difference from [`glob`](http://www.npmjs.org/package/glob) is that `fs-expand` could combine the results of several glob patterns.

 ## expand(pattern, [options], callback);

 - pattern `String|Array.<String>` accepts either a single glob pattern or an array of globbing patterns.
 Paths matching patterns that begin with ! will be excluded from the returned array.
 Patterns are processed in order, so inclusion and exclusion order is significant.